-The School Values are Respect,

-Friendship, Courage and Creativity.

-When appropriate, please refer to these with the children, especially when discussing behaviour choices.
+The School Values are Respect, Friendship, Courage and Creativity.
+When appropriate, we refer to these with the children, especially when discussing behaviour choices.

-We are a Rights Respecting School.

 Every class has a class charter which the children create and then sign in September.
-When appropriate please refer to these with the children, especially when discussing behaviour choices.
+When appropriate we refer to these with the children, especially when discussing behaviour choices.